qir-alliance/.github/workstreams/Runtime_Init_Finalize_EntryPoint_Workstream.md

 ## Status & Discussions

-Current status: Workstream to be approved by steering committee
+Current status: Workstream has been approved.

-The work and status will be tracked in the form of a [GitHub issue](https://github.com/qir-alliance/qir-spec/issues) on the [specification repository](https://github.com/qir-alliance/qir-spec).
+The work and status will be tracked in the form of a [GitHub issue](https://github.com/qir-alliance/qir-spec/issues/11) on the [specification repository](https://github.com/qir-alliance/qir-spec).
 We encourage comments, inputs, and discussions on that issue.

-The GitHub issue with be tagged appropriately after approval by the steering committee.

 ## Open Questions